Clear Congestion with Steam Inhalation

 • optional: eucalyptus, thyme and/or peppermint essential oil

 Please use caution as the steam can be VERY hot and can burn your face.
-Test it out, and allow it to cool a bit if too intense.
+Test it out, and allow it to cool a bit if it's too intense.

 Hydrotherapy home treatments are great for when those colds and coughs sneak up on us from behind.
 Keep the kettle on and be ready to battle the congestion away!